MicroEJ/docs/SDK6UserGuide/limitations.rst

 - build of the Virtual Device of an Standalone Application.
 - build of the Feature file (.fo) of a Sandboxed Application.
 - build of the WPK of a Sandboxed Application.
-- load of the VEE Port from the dropins folder.
 - execution of tests on a device.
 - execution of a test project on a device.
 - resolve dependencies in the IDE.